Reflection of internal gravity waves in the form of quasi-axisymmetric beams: Introduction

 As we report from \cite{Dauxois-new}, ``Each wave beam is a combination of plane waves over a continuous range of wavenumbers, resulting in the energy being present only over a finite width (along the common wave vector direction) in space.
 The cylinder diameter imposes a length-scale on the finite width of the wave beams.''
 Here, this length-scale is represented by the parameter $\sigma$ in \eqref{eq:def-inc-new}.
 Notice in particular that the superimposed plane waves inside the integral \eqref{eq:def-inc-new} have the same (fixed) direction of propagation, so that the time-frequency $\omega=\omega_0$ is also fixed, while the modulus of their wavenumber takes values in an interval that is bounded by $\sigma^{-1}$.
 In fact, we see in [(2.9), \cite{Dauxois-new}] that, in the physics literature, an axisymmetric beam is defined as

 for some smooth and compactly supported function $ \Psi $.
-In the laboratory studies on the reflection of internal waves from a slope (and internal wave attractors) by the group of Maas \& Dauxois, the angle of inclination of the slope is slightly modified by changing the trapezoidal geometry of the domain, see Figure \ref{beamphoto}, (b).
+In the laboratory studies on the reflection of internal waves from a slope (and internal wave attractors) by the group of Maas \& Dauxois, the angle of inclination of the slope is slightly modified by changing the trapezoidal geometry of the domain.

 The mathematical approach that we adopt here provides a rigorous description of \rob{this situation}.
 Our (incident) beam wave \eqref{eq:def-inc-new} is a superposition, spread enough to provide localization in physical space, of plane waves whose direction (angle of the dispersion relation \eqref{disp}) is \emph{almost} fixed, so providing a \emph{quasi-axisymmetric beam wave}.
 The angle $\theta$ in \eqref{eq:def-inc-new} (and in Definition \ref{def:inc-beam} later on) models the \emph{near}-criticality of the problem.